Costont/EV-Analysis/README.md

 ### Machine

   Utilize the Linear Regression.
-Fit, and Predict model with a 70/30 split of the data for train and test yielding an 88 percent accuracy.
+Fit, and Predict model with a 70/30 split of the data for train and test yielding an 88 percent accuracy from the model.

 ![image](https://user-images.githubusercontent.com/96215773/172475070-fe3f5fa5-a079-4e9c-8e5e-14da1ab32def.png)